vegarringdal/ProteusXMLDrawing/README.md

 # ProteusXMLDrawing

-Experiment on trying to take dexpi xml and convert to drawing using svg/or canvas lib Will be some repeated code in many classes, but easier for me while developing..
+Experiment on trying to take dexpi xml and convert to drawing using svg/or canvas lib

 See spec folder under public for more info